 Here is what one client has to say about our work:

 “Frances has given me priceless legal advice and guidance over the past few years.
 Given the nature of sex work, I require the assistance of someone familiar with the work and its community.
 Frances has a keen understanding of the challenges sex workers face, and provides advice and guidance with dignity, empathy, professionalism, and discretion.
 She is the first person I think on when recommending a lawyer to my colleagues.
 I can’t thank her enough for all she’s done for myself and the sex worker community in general.”

 Mahon & Company regularly provides advice to sex workers and advocacy organizations throughout Canada on their rights and obligations under the law.
 We help people who are dealing with criminal charges and immigration issues, as well as victims of harassment and other crimes.
 We also provide advice about the challenges sex workers may face when crossing borders, particularly the U.S. and Canada.
 Don’t worry if your issue doesn’t fit into these categories – life is complicated!
 We are lawyers who “get it” and we will treat you with the respect you deserve.
 Contact us to see how we can help.

 A small sampling of Frances Mahon’s advocacy for sex worker rights includes:

-“Sex work and the legal profession”, a panel discussion for the Canadian Bar Association on how the legal profession can better support and work alongside sex workers in BC, and on the constitutional issues that are raised by criminal and immigration laws deal with sex work.
+“Sex work and the legal profession”, a panel discussion for the Canadian Bar Association on how the legal profession can better support and work alongside sex workers in BC, and on the constitutional issues that are raised by criminal and immigration laws dealing with sex work.